seisatsu/EpilogueOS/README.md

 # MalkuthOS
-An Arduino FreeRTOS-based mesh-networking operating system using uLisp as the shell language.
+An ESP8266/ESP32 FreeRTOS-based mesh-networking operating system using uLisp as the shell language.
+Currently in Pre-Alpha.